How We’re Raising our 1-year-old Son to be Trilingual

 Whenever we watch TV with him (which is not that much) it’s going to be mostly in Swedish.

-We’re not strict about it, but my wife has always been intentional that he watches more Swedish kids’ shows (rather than Finnish ones) just to get some extra exposure to the language.
+We’re not strict about it, but me and my wife have always been intentional that he watches more kids’ shows in Swedish than Finnish.
+To get extra exposure to the language.

 Studies have shown that when you read with your kids their language development will be that much more powerful (just as it is for adults).